 At sixty I sold my business in the UK, parted on the best terms I could from my family, and moved to Italy, alone.
-There was no plan, just a knowing that there was more to life than the one I’d lived so far, and it called to me.
+There was no plan, just a knowing that there was more to life than the one I’d lived, and it was calling me.
 Over the following twelve years I moved on three times, from Italy to France, every few years feeling the need for another fresh start.
-Those who knew me found it hard to understand, and sometimes so did I.
+Those who knew me found it hard to understand, and sometimes so did I!

-Italy broke through my British reserve, challenging me to get my heart right out there on my sleeve, less thinking, more feeling.
+Five years of living alongside Italians broke through my British reserve, challenging me to wear my heart on my sleeve – less thinking, more feeling.
 In France I gradually withdrew, living ever closer to nature and more distant from the world.
-It allowed a slow and random unraveling of who I thought I was, and revealed a lifetime spent concealing who I wanted to be.
-We tell ourselves such stories.
-And it has brought me to a deeper, richer understanding of myself and of life, and a new and compelling sense of purpose.
+This isolation began a slow and random unraveling of who I thought I was, and revealed a lifetime spent burying who I was born to be.
+We tell ourselves such stories…

+Finally I felt a deeper, richer understanding of myself and of life, and a compelling sense of purpose that had long been concealed.
 Part of that purpose is to write.
 It always was, I just never allowed it to happen.
-And now I’ve let go of all those identities we carefully craft over the years, I can see, feel and express with far greater clarity.
-So I’ve arrived at the heart of what I’ve always wanted to do at the perfect time.
-And a long, diverse and interesting life is what I have to share, so far.
+But now I’ve let go of all those identities we carefully craft over the years, I can see, feel and express with greater clarity, and my reflections on life are what I have to share.